 Career choice advice at UEL

-In addition, we make sure our courses are accredited by the relevant professional body, so our students study the most relevant material and get a head-start in the graduate employment market.
+In addition, we make sure our courses are accredited by the relevant professional body, so our students study the most relevant material.

 Encourage their interest